-- 175. In order for a financial services business to consider the legal body as the principal to be identified, it must: - obtain documentation which confirms the legal body is quoted on a regulated market (or is a wholly owned subsidiary of such a legal body); and - identify and verify authorised signatories who have authority to operate an account or to give the financial services business instructions concerning the use or transfer of funds or assets.
+- 175. In order for a financial services business to consider the legal body as the principal to be identified, it must: - obtain documentation which confirms the legal body is either regulated by the Commission or quoted on a regulated market (or is a wholly owned subsidiary of such a legal body); and - identify and verify authorised signatories who have authority to operate an account or to give the financial services business instructions concerning the use or transfer of funds or assets.